eduzgun/tokens-playground/README.md

 # Security

-This repository contains resources (including exemplars, instructions, and starter code) for the **%MODULE-NAME%** module.
+This repository contains resources (including exemplars, instructions, and starter code) for the Security module.

 ## Set-up